-As part of an ongoing process to address priorities expressed in SELACO WDB's PY 2017-20 Local Plan, the System Management Team (SMT) has focused its attention on improving services to targeted populations as a collective workforce system.
+As part of an ongoing process to address priorities expressed in SELACO WDB's PY 2017-20 Local Plan, the System Management Team has focused its attention on improving services to targeted populations as a collective workforce system.
 The SMT's May 2020 meeting included a discussion on strategies to better serve the ELL community.
-From this conversation, a subcommittee was developed to identify and foster relationships with businesses able to provide work-based learning and/or employment opportunities for ELL participants.
-To support this objective, AJCC staff has developed a marketing brochure targeted to potential ELL employers.
+From this conversation, a subcommittee was developed to identify and foster businesses able to provide work-based learning and/or employment opportunities ELL participants.
+To support this objective, AJCC staff is developing a marketing brochure targeted to potential ELL employers.
 Other strategies that the SMT intends to further examine include:

-- Expanding partners' participation in community-based events to improve outreach to ELLs and immigrants. - Working with education and community partners, identifying strategies to move ELLs into career pathway programs while they continue to increase their English proficiency. - In collaboration with education partners, identifying strategies to increase dual enrollments in ESL and training in partnership with adult schools. - More closely coordinating case management among WIOA, CBOs, and education staff. - Scheduling cross-training with ELL/immigrant-serving CBOs and workforce partners to increase understanding of one another's programs and services.
+- Expanding partners' participation in community-based events to improve outreach to ELLs and immigrants. - Working with education and community partners, identify strategies to move ELLs into career pathway programs while they continue to increase their English proficiency. - In collaboration with education partners, identify strategies to increase dual enrollments in ESL and training in partnership with adult schools.

+- More closely coordinated case management among WIOA, CBOs, and education staff. - Schedule cross-training with ELL/immigrant-serving CBOs and workforce partners to increase understanding of one another's programs and services.